Beautiful Places in Istanbul (That You Won’t Find in a Guide Book)

 Oh, Kadiköy!
 I could probably write an entire blog post (love letter) on how much I loved this quirky neighborhood on the Asian side of Istanbul.

 Think hipster cafés, trendy bars and clubs, small art galleries, hip brunch spots, and vintage shops and you’ll get a pretty good picture of what the neighborhood of Moda in Kadiköy is all about.
 You’ll hardly find tourists here, which was a refreshing break from all the touts you’ll find opposite the Bosporus.

 While attractions in Moda are hardly found in guidebooks, an afternoon people-watching at a coffee shop and window shopping around the neighboorhood is worth including in your Istanbul itinerary.
 Also, if you like partying or just grabbing a few drinks, this is the best spot in the city to do that!

 Tip: If you get the chance, you should even consider booking accommodation here – you’ll absolutely adore the neighborhood’s young vibe and a 5 Lira ferry ride will have you on the European side in just twenty minutes.
-There’s a Double Tree by Hilton right in the heart of Moda or lots more budget-friendly guesthouses like this one as well as some seriously cute apart-hotels.

 Click here to see all the accommodation options in the neighborhood.